 Background

-Hi!
-I am an Undergraduate Computer Science student at the University of Michigan, with experience in robotics, mechanical design, and software engineering.
+I just graduated from the University of Michigan with a degree in Computer Science, with experience in robotics, mechanical design, and software engineering.
 I currently work in the Manipulation and Machine Intelligence (MMINT) Lab under Dr. Nima Fazeli.
-My broader interests span robotic perception, mechanical design, and ML applications in robotics.
+My broader interests span perception, mechanical design, and ML applications at the intersection of robotics and medicine.

 Research Interests